Romania backs president's justice reform gamble

 In Freiburg, Germany, the president of the local electoral commission came out to the citizens, and pleaded for calm, saying he had asked Bucharest to extend the hours for voting.
 But the crowd shouted back: "Thieves!
 Thieves!".

 "We always queue, there is always poor organisation, this is normal, unfortunately," said Leonid, 32, who works in Freiburg.
 "I came to vote both for the referendum and the European parliament.
-We are against the fact that those guilty of corruption escape from going to prison".
+We are against the fact that those guilty of corruption escape from going to prison" he told EUobserver.

 However many voters were not enthused by any of the candidates.
 In Copenhagen, Claudia Byrne, 34, a communications specialist, waited six hours to vote.

-"I wanted to make sure I played my part in not allowing Europe to sway right," she said.
+"I wanted to make sure I played my part in not allowing Europe to sway right," she told EUobserver.
 "I wasn't satisfied with it because none of the parties had satisfactory campaign themes.
 There isn't much on post-Brexit strategies, green energy and recycling policies, education, health, including mental and maternity health, or for the diaspora.
 I feel like it's the same old discourse, repackaged and resold".

 Confronted by the news of the long waits across Europe and how to remedy the failures, prime minister Viorica Dancila stated: "I took all the measures for a successful organisation.
 I cannot intervene".